 See 30 CFR 46.5(c)(1); 48.5(b)(2); and 48.25(b)(2).
-Applicable to: Sand and Gravel, Underground, and Surface mining.

 When working in hazardous situations, it may necessary to use a respiratory device.
 These devices are designed to either remove contaminants or provide clean air from an outside source.
 When working with these devices, it is important to not only understand how to operate them but also hot to properly maintain them.